victorqribeiro/pixelRestorer/README.md

 ## About

 This is a project I've been idealizing from some time now.
-Is it possible to reconstruct a pixel art image that has been corrupted by scaling or compression?
+Is it possible to reconstruct a pixel art image that has been corrupted by scaling or compression, using statistics?
 Well, lets give it a shot.

 ## The Algorithm